 - Client communications take time at intake, after exams and at discharge.
 Ace of Spays embraces opportunities to help clients.

 - Comfort during recovery helps speed recovery.
 Animals lose body heat from anesthesia.
 Shorter acting drugs and short surgeries prevent much of this loss but Ace of Spays also pays attention to these details providing dryer-warmed blankets for pets in need of extra heat.

 - Veterinarian on Premise during all phases of recovery is safest.
-Pets are not out of the anesthetic risk time until they are fully recovered.
+Pets are not out of anesthetic risk until they are fully recovered.
 At Ace of Spays, the veterinarian is on the premise until all pets are fully awake, and usually far beyond that time.
 This is an expense many high volume clinics avoid.

 - Intubating takes time.
 Placing a tube into the airway prevents aspiration in case a pet vomits and also maintains the airway for emergency procedures when needed.
 Some shelters avoid “tubes” using face masks and/or longer acting injectable drugs instead.

 - Avoiding change: Change means new paperwork, new training of staff, a new learning curve; all of which are expensive and time consuming.
 At Ace of Spays you will never hear “If it ain’t broke, don’t fix it” or, “It’s been working fine for 20 years, why change?”
 We embrace change.
 Ongoing research and developments in drug safety are regularly incorporated at Ace of Spays.
 Technicians returning after a few months away often need new training.